kachick/depop/README.md

 ## Limitations

 Currently avoiding the use of JavaScript.\
-So the following feature cannot be suppressed because GitHub does not provide a selectable tag.
+So the following feature cannot be suppressed because GitHub does not provide a selectable attribute.

 - Sponsors